fdonascimento/devchallenge1/README.md

 You must be authorized to post a new message.
 Include your 64-character auth token in the request header `X-WEX-AuthToken`.
 Omitting this header or supplying an invalid auth token will result in a 403 status.

+# The Challenge

+There are three open tickets.
+One is a bug, and two are new features that should be implemented.
+Make the code changes necessary to properly resolve these issues, following these practices:

+* Each issue should be solved in a separate git commit.
+The issue number should be noted in the commit message.
+* Any changes made to classes in the `services` or `repositories` packages should also have new JUnit tests added to validate their results.
+* Once all three issues are resolved, push your changes to github and submit a pull request.